paris-saclay-cds/ramp-board/README.md

 #### Database performance
 To report in the logging system queries that takes too long, define an environment variable `DATABOARD_DB_PERF` (equals to 'True' for instance).
 #### Stress Tests with [Locust](http://locust.io/)
-1. Modify `locustfile.py` to specify the current ramp url to be tested (or to add some tasks)
+1. Modify `locustfile.py` to specify the current ramp url to be tested (or to add some tasks) and define two environment variables `DATABOARD_USERNAME` and `DATABOARD_PASSWORD` to login during tests.
 2. Run `locust -f locustfile.py`
 3. Go to http://127.0.0.1:8089/ and enter the number of users to simulate